adevinta/zoe/docs/advanced/secrets/overview.md

 When zoe encounters `secrets:JAAS_CONFIG`, it uses the configured secrets provider to search for a secret named `JAAS_CONFIG` and uses its value to replace `secret:JAAS_CONFIG`.

-Zoe currently supports 2 secrets provider (more may be supported in the future) :
+Zoe currently supports the following secrets provider (more may be supported in the future) :

-- [Environment variables secrets provider](envvars.md): looks up secret values from the environment.
+- [Environment variables secrets provider](envvars.md): Looks up secret values from the environment.
-- [Strongbox secrets provider](strongbox.md): uses strongbox to fetch secret values.
+- [Strongbox secrets provider](strongbox.md): Uses strongbox to fetch secret values.
+- [AWS Secrets Manager provider](awssm.md): Fetches secrets from AWS Secrets Manager.
+- [Exec provider](exec.md): Uses a custom script to resolve secrets.
+Use this provider if none of the above providers fits your use case.